Trigonal Distortion Driven Ground States in VX3 (X = Br and I): S3: Crystal field splitting in V

+The crystal field environment in V$X_3$ was introduced using $D_{3d}$ symmetry.
 Under an $O_h$ crystal field, the V $5d$ orbitals are split into two energy levels $e_g$ and $t_{2g}$.
 The JT distortion under $D_{3d}$ symmetry further splits the $t_{2g}$ orbitals into $a_{1g}$ and $e'_g$ states.
-The local V symmetry used in the simulations was $D_{3d}$, which is reduced to $C_3$ when the magnetic moment is added by ($H_z = 1.9$ meV for VBr$_3$ and $H_z = 15.9$ meV for VI$_3$) \cite{yang2020vi,hovanvcik2023robust}.
-We can express the energy of each orbital as,
+Therefore, we can express the energy of each orbital in $D_{3d}$ crystal field environment as,

-where $\Delta_{D_{3d}}$ is the trigonal distortion parameter.
+where $\Delta$$D_{3d}$ is the trigonal distortion parameter.

-Figure \ref{fig:distortion_parameters} shows the ELD calculated as a function of $\Delta_{D_{3d}}$ in (a) VBr$_3$ and (b) VI$_3$.
-In order to determine the trigonal distortion parameter $\Delta_{D_{3d}}$, the region I in experimental RIXS data was fitted with five Gaussian peaks: two peaks for triplet states $^3E$ and $^3A_1$, and three peaks for singlet states $^1E$, $^1A_2$, and $^1E$ states.
-The peak separation $|^3E-^3A_1|$ was determined to be 0.108 eV and 0.131 eV in VBr$_3$ and VI$_3$, respectively.
-Considering this energy gap along with the shoulder feature ordering in the two systems, the trigonal distortion parameters were determined to be -0.096 eV and 0.070 in VBr$_3$ and VI$_3$, respectively.